abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

     * Location: Contains information relating to how a user can find the physical equipment
     * Common enumerated lists such as IndicatorLED, PowerState, and ResetType

 The RedfishExtensions_v1.xml scheme file contains Annotation elements to further enhance documentation and rules regarding payloads.
-See the ("Schema annotations used in Redfish")[schema-annotations-used-in-redfish] in the Appendix for a list of terms defined by Redfish.
+See the [Schema annotations used in Redfish](#schema-annotations-used-in-redfish) in the Appendix for a list of terms defined by Redfish.

 #### Defining Redfish resources

 As a matter of convention, Redfish creates a single CSDL file per resource type, and the file is named after the resource.
-For example, The CSDL for the `ComputerSystem` resource can be found in the file ComputerSystem_v1.xml.
+For example, the CSDL for the `ComputerSystem` resource can be found in the file ComputerSystem_v1.xml.

 All resources are put into two categories: "Resources" or "Resource Collections".